engaging-finches/hello-k8s/README.md

 ### Configure commit hooks

 **Generate PAT for Husky commit-msg**
 PAT requires read access to issues in the repo that you're using.
 Save PAT to a variable called `GITHUB_TOKEN` and store this in a `.env` file in the root directory of your repo.

 **Install packages from package.json**
 `npm install`

+test
+ads